USCIS Actions to reduce backlogs

-Premium processing reduces processing times for certain case types to 15 days.
-USCIS is expanding the option for premium processing to include Form I-539 Extension or Change of Status, Form I-765 Application for Employment Authorization, and additional Form I-140 Petitions for Foreign Workers.
-These changes are expected to be implemented in the fiscal year 2022.
+Premium processing, known for its ability to expedite case processing to 15 days, is now being expanded to include additional case types.
+Form I-539 Extension or Change of Status, Form I-765 Application for Employment Authorization, and additional Form I-140 Petitions for Foreign Workers will now benefit from the accelerated premium processing option, set to be fully implemented in fiscal year 2022.

 • USCIS Form I-129 Petition for Foreign Worker – 2 Months